-As a crocheter, it can be a bit tricky to use this kind of chunky yarn for wearable projects.
+As a crocheter, it’s a bit tricky to use this kind of chunky yarn for wearable projects.
 This is because crochet stitches are often more dense than knitted stitches are; there are more twists, turns, and knots in most crochet stitches compared to the knit stitch.
 This means that there are areas of a crocheted fabric where the stitch is quite dense, and often, right next to it, there is a hole.
 When a thinner yarn is used, this is not a problem; the fabric is naturally not as thick, and the holes between stitches are relatively small.
 However, as the yarn thickness increases, so does the thickness of the fabric and likewise the size of the holes between stitches.

 Finding the Perfect Stitch Pattern for Bulky Yarn